-Why I am ADDICTED to the Instant Pot + 5 tips for cooking with it
+Why I am addicted to this pressure cooker (and 5 tips for actually using one)

-So you've read all the rave reviews on the Instant Pot Facebook groups, listened to your best friend… and mom… and coworker… and cousin… all talk about how it's changed their lives, turning meals that used to take hours into meals that take minutes to make, and now you've decided to buy an Instant Pot for yourself.
+If you've read the rave reviews on the Instant Pot Facebook groups, you'll understand why people are so into this programmable pressure cooker.
+Maybe you've been listening to your best friend… and mom… and coworker… and cousin… all talk about how it's changed their lives, turning meals that used to take hours into meals that take minutes to make, and now you've decided to buy an Instant Pot for yourself.

-RELATED: 11 slow cooker tips and tricks every home cook needs to know

 Before you take the plunge (but after you read the manual, of course), you'll probably feel a little intimidated and overwhelmed.
 Don't worry!
 This is not the scary stovetop pressure cooker that threatened to blow the house down every time it jiggled menacingly.
 This is a state of the art, stainless steel, super-sophisticated machine that will, in fact, change your cooking habits for the better.
 Even us recipe professionals have fallen head over heels for how easy and intuitive is to get great results!